nadia-l/course-dbt/greenery/README_project_answers.md

 In this table we see a variation of conversion rate between the products from 68% to 38%.
 The reason why is multifactor, it could be the price, the marketing of each product, the shipping cost, the to door delivery depending on inventory availability.

+3] how did the snapshot change since last week?
+The same items as last week Pothos, Philodendron, Monstera and String of Pearls have been updated to a lower inventory plus two additional items Bamboo and ZZ plant.
+It seems that these items are trending.

 Week_2